albeitreluctantly/react-native-theme-factory/README.md

 <h1>What are the features?</h1>

-- Strong typing.
+- <b>Strong typing</b>.
 You don't have to use strings or selection from objects by key or remember all the deeply nested objects names you may create like "theme.colors.surface.cards.faint".
-- Different ways to use the resulting theme.
+- <b>Different ways to use the resulting theme</b>.
 Utility doesn't bind you to use certain methods of binding components to theme, but provides a wide range of possibilities.
 It has hooks and HOC's and builders and whatever you may want)
-- Possibility of creating a multitude of different themes and easily switching between them.
-Not only light and dark themes, you are free to define as many as you want.
+- <b>Possibility of creating a multitude of different themes and easily switching between them.</b> Not only light and dark themes, you are free to define as many as you want.
 All of the usage variants are described below with examples.

 <h1>How did you achieve this, what's the working principle and why did you choose it?</h1>